thomasdeml/kinesis-cli-plugin/README.md

    `aws kinesis get-stream-metrics --stream-name Test --output table`

-   More details with `aws kinesis get-stream-metrics help`
+   More details with `aws kinesis get-stream-metrics help`.

 ### 2. Shard-level Metrics
    Displays shard-level metrics for the specified stream.
 By default the datapoints of the last 10 minutes get fetched and averaged.
 The metric name used by default is 'IncomingRecords'.